Terra-rian/snakecord/README.md

 This package does **NOT** support the `master` branch of Discord.js!
 Please use the latest version of Discord.js **v12** for this package to work correctly!

+## Looking for Collaborators

+I'm currently in a position where I cannot focus on this project entirely, which means that updates and improvements might be lacking.
+Therefore, if there are any people (1 - 3, no need for a large team) who wish to cooperate on this module, please contact on Discord (**`Terrarian#5646`**).

+#### You'll need to have (at least) the following skills/experience with:
+- Familiarity with JavaScript
+- Familiarity with TypeScript
+- Able to use Node.js and NPM
+- Knowledge of Git and source control
+- Know how to deploy/configure/use modules

+Using VSCode as your coding platform would be preferable, but is not necessary.

 ## Installation

 ```bash